Enrollment for Fall, 2023 will begin in March

 We are an indoor/outdoor school (mostly), and require appropriate play clothing for all types of weather conditions.
 Our work is often messy so spare clothing is a must.
 We make snack each day, usually with the children, and it is available around 10:30.
 It is usually self-serve but also family style.
 Children are encouraged to pass things around and help each other.

-Tree House Hollow offers a summer camp program for eight weeks during the summer time.
+Tree House Hollow offers a summer camp program of two four-week sessions during the summer time.
 The summer program varies slightly from our school year program.
-We are 100% outside in our play gardens (except for rest time) and you have the convenience of signing up on a weekly basis.
+We are 100% outside in our play gardens (except for rest time).
 We plan themes for the kids to immerse in for the week and the Creekside camp goes on several field trips.

 Our Vision is to provide a safe, quality preschool program that emphasizes a connection to nature and respect for all living things.
 We strive to accomplish this through a joyful, play-based curriculum that recognizes and appreciates the unique personality of each child.
 A spirit of caring and community will prevail.